Our new Season: Paradises Discover our concert highlights here.

 About the Concert

-At the center of the concert is the outstanding cellist Sheku Kanneh-Mason and works that highlight the versatility and radiance of English music through the centuries.
-Edmund Finnis' "Hymn", originally part of his string quartet "Aloysius" and arranged here for string orchestra, is inspired by William Byrd's setting of the hymn "Christe, qui lux es et dies".
-The music reflects the rising and setting of sunlight and combines the spiritual depth of the 16th century with Finnis' own musical language.
-With his cello concerto - a European premiere - Finnis explores the colorful range of expression of the cello in connection with a lively orchestral sound.
-William Lawes' "The Sunrise", a work from the English Early Baroque, captures the beauty and symbolism of a sunrise.
-Arthur Bliss' "A Colour Symphony" is finally inspired by the symbolic meanings of different colors.
-Here, musical and visual layers merge into a multifaceted interpretation of color and sound.
-Concert as part of the Dresden Music Festival.
+At the center of the concert are the outstanding cellist Sheku Kanneh-Mason and works that highlight the versatility and radiance of English music through the centuries.
+Edmund Finnis' "Hymn," originally part of his string quartet "Aloysius" and arranged here for string orchestra, is inspired by William Byrd's setting of the hymn "Christe, qui lux es et dies."
+The music reflects the rising and setting of sunlight, combining the spiritual depth of the 16th century with Finnis' own musical language.
+With his cello concerto - a European premiere - Finnis explores the colorful range of expression of the cello in connection with a vibrant orchestral sound.
+William Lawes' "The Sunrise," a work from the English Early Baroque period, captures the beauty and symbolism of a sunrise.
+Arthur Bliss' "A Colour Symphony," on the other hand, is inspired by the symbolic meanings of different colors.
+Here, musical and visual elements merge to create a multifaceted interpretation of color and sound.

 Edmund Finnis